Wetlands (video game): Gameplay

+The game makes extensive use of cutscenes with a mixture of hand drawn and 3D animations.

 Plot

 Most of the Wetlands backstory is told through the graphic novel contained in game's manual.
 A nuclear test conducted in 1995 by the United States of America government under the name Project Othello altered weather patterns worldwide, resulting in years of rain immersing the Earth in water.
+Phillip Nahj, a once prominent scientist, is considered responsible for the disaster, despite having warned the government about the danger.
 The earth's population is forced to live in underwater cities.
 The rise in criminal activity along with the appearance of extraterrestrial invaders has caused the planet to become a haven for all manner of unlikable characters.
 A number of humans left for space.
-Interstellar war broke out between a federation of earth's remaining governments and the Valarins, a group of extremists who seek to build an intergalactic empire.
+Interstellar war broke out between a federation of earth's remaining governments and the Volarins, a group of extremists who seek to build an intergalactic empire.

 The game begins in the year 2495.
-The Valarans have taken over a number of the federation's planetary colonies.
-Phillip Nahj, a once prominent scientist turned criminal, is liberated from the maximum security prison Alpha 16.
+The Volarins have taken over a number of the federation's planetary colonies.
+Nahj has been cryogenically frozen in the maximum security prison Alpha 16 until liberated by a mysterious woman.
 The game's protagonist, a mercenary named John Cole, is hired by the federation through General Corbett to bring Nahj back alive.
 He is assigned long-distance communication from his old friend Lieutenant Christine Mills: a technician with direct access to the federation's database.

 After fighting hostile forces who attempt to destroy his transport ship, Cole arrives on Earth and begins his search at Omicron Station.
-A local crime lord points him to an energy station in the blue sector where an agent of the federation was found dead.
+Local crime lord Quog points him to an energy station in the blue sector where an agent of the federation was found dead.
 After evading local mercenaries tasked with killing him, Cole leaves Omicron Station for the energy plant.
 On his submarine, Cole tells Christine his deduction that Nahj's escape was aided by a special agent of the federation.